cmenguy/cmenguy.github.io/content/pages/resume.md

 :   **Senior Software Engineer** for [Proclivity Media](https://www.proclivitymedia.com/)
     (New York City, United States).

-    • Development of a scoring engine using *Bayesian inference* to compute business value of website visitors.
+    • Participation in the development of a scoring engine using *Bayesian inference* to compute business value of website visitors.
     • Using *Hadoop* and *Pig* to develop reporting infrastructure, and operational improvements.
     • Implementation of a job controller to standardize the company's *Hadoop* pipeline and scheduling.